itsANHonor/Cineshelf/README.md

 # Cineshelf 🎬

-A simple, clean, and modern self-hosted web application for cataloging and displaying your personal collection of physical video media (Blu-rays, 4K UHDs, and DVDs).
+A simple, clean, and modern self-hosted web application for cataloging and displaying your personal collection of physical video media (Blu-rays, 4K UHDs, DVDs, LaserDiscs, and VHS).

 ## 🐳 Docker Quick Start (Recommended)